 Whether you are buying or selling a home, it’s important to know if it’s a buyer’s market or a seller’s market.
 (Or sometimes, it’s a little of both.)

 A buyer’s market is one in which there are too many properties on the market for the number of buyers.
-Since supply & demand favors the buyer, properties take longer to sell and prices generally soften or fall.
+Since supply & demand favors buyers, properties take longer to sell and prices generally soften or fall.
 If you are selling your house in a buyer’s market, it’s important for your home to be in good condition and priced right.
 If you are buying a house, a buyer’s market is great for you, since you’ll have many homes to select from, many will be in very good condition, and you’ll be able to buy your new home for a great price.
-For the last few years, Denver has been a buyer’s market.
-Now is a great time to buy a home!

 A seller’s market is just the opposite: too many buyers and not enough sellers.
 With more buyers than sellers, properties tend to sell quickly and prices rise.
 If you are selling a house, it’s great to be in a seller’s market, for it will be easier to sell your home quickly for a good price.
 On the other hand, if you are trying to buy a home in a seller’s market, it can be frustrating to watch prices rise and to have other people outbid you for the home you want.

 Over time, as the economy and interest rates change, a buyer’s market changes into a seller’s market, and then back again.
-Today’s buyer’s market won’t become a seller’s market overnight, but if you aren’t tracking key indicators during the transition, you won’t see the change coming.
-The key indicators to watch are the economy and unemployment in the area, interest rates, building permits, home sales, loan defaults, and foreclosure sales.
+Today’s seller’s market won’t become a buyer’s market overnight, but if you aren’t tracking key indicators during the transition, you won’t see the change coming.
+Key indicators to watch are the national and local economy, unemployment in the area, interest rates, building permits, home sales, loan defaults, and foreclosure sales.
 Together these key factors point to the real estate market’s overall direction.

 Many believe that winter is a perfect example of a buyer’s market because most buyers aren’t looking to move at this time of the year.
 Although it is true that there are fewer buyers, there are usually fewer properties on the market as well.
 Since properties offered for sale during slower times of the year are generally marketed more aggressively, they often sell for as strong a price as they would if they were marketed during in a busier period.